 For the immature human brain, we are asking far too much (1). – Alana Pace

 Case and point, family therapist, Kim John Payne found that children in his practice were overscheduled and overstimulated.
 He found it was to the point that the patients he saw were exhibiting comparable stress levels to children in wartorn countries.
 Though they are physically safe, mentally speaking they aren’t.
-Payne observed children in western countries are experiencing compounding child stress.
-The more children spend time in front of screens, in extracurricular activities, and overwhelmed by stuff, the more stress compounds.
-And, as stress levels climb, children become more likely to experience symptoms of anxiety, depression, and attention deficit disorders.
+Payne observed western children showed compounding stress.
+The more children spend time in front of screens, in extracurricular activities, and overrun by toys, the more they feel overwhelmed.
+And, as stress levels climb, children then are more likely to experience symptoms of anxiety, depression, and other disorders.

 Related reading: There is an undeclared war on childhood.
 This is how we stop it.

 Research supports these observations.

 Metanalyses of mental illness among young people show that the youth of today are 500% more likely to experience depression, anxiety, paranoia or psychosis than previous generations (2).
-The most drastic increase has been since the 1990s until present.
+The most drastic increase has been from the 1990s until the present.
 Researchers feel this is largely due to a disproportionate focus on individualism.
 Notably, the more youth are focused on personal achievement and the appearance of perfection, the more likely they are to experience mood disorders (4).

 Adding to this mental illness epidemic is a lack of outdoor play.

 Active outdoor play is positively associated with better behaviour and mental health (5).
 Sadly, our children are spending less time outside than we did.
 A study conducted by National Trust found that children our generation spent an average of eight hours a week outside while our children spend about four (6).
 In turn, a study by Seattle Children’s Research Institute found that only 40 percent of mothers and 24 percent of fathers took their children outside each day (7).
 And approximately half of the children weren’t going outside regularly at all.

 Based on this, what should parents do?